 Peanut butter – Unless you’re allergic to peanut butter, we strongly suggest you keep some in your house always (smooth is our preference here, but if you’re into crunchy, we won’t judge!).
 It’s a great vegetarian protein source and can make great cookies.
 Also, if you warm it up for a bit in the microwave until it becomes liquid, then pour it on top of some ice cream, it will harden into a peanut butter shell sundae that is way tastier than you can imagine.

 Vanilla extract – A baking must.
 But don’t go out and buy it at the grocery store unless you like being soaked for way more money than you need to spend.
 Make it yourself!
-Recipe coming later this month.
+Recipe here.

 Leaveners – Baking powder, baking soda, and yeast.
 Having each of these on hand will allow you to put together a bread, cake, or cookie with a moment’s notice.
 We keep both active dry and instant yeast on hand, stored in the fridge for a longer shelf life.

 Eggs – Eggs typically have a reasonably long shelf life, and so we typically have at least 6 on hand at all times.
 We love getting our eggs on sale for 88c/dozen, but anything under $1.50 a dozen isn’t a bad price.
 We don’t discriminate between brown and white eggs, but we have had fresh eggs from a local farmer, and they make a WORLD of difference.
 If you are fortunate enough to be able to get fresh eggs on the regular, you should.
 If not, at least go out of your way to use local eggs when making items that really let the egg shine, such as in pound cakes, custards (including homemade ice cream), and flans.